CODE-at-TACC/summer-2015/robotics/01-setup.md

 python test1.py
 ```

-The motor should begin spinning and run for about 15 seconds.
+The LEGO motor should begin spinning and run for 15 seconds.
+Then, it will reverse for another 15 seconds.

 ## Build your first robot